toptensoftware/mk.js/readme.md

 Hello World
 ```

-To run the "clean" rule, pass it as an argument.
+To run a different rule, pass it as an argument.

 (Note the clean rule doesn't produce any output, because by default
 only file rules produce output).